CmdrJane/enchanting-system-overhaul/README.md

 * You can apply as many enchantments to item as configuration allows at any time.
 That means you don't need to fully enchant your item in one go
 * Item enchanting and enchantments combining through anvil has been disabled
 * Enchantment recipes are data driven and can be customized through data-packs at any time
-* Materials override feature allows to customize enchantability of materials or idividiual items
+* Materials override feature allows to customize enchantability of materials or individual items